-We are proud of our accomplishments in the ESG arena, but recognize that best practices in ESG integration and reporting frameworks continue to evolve.
-Accordingly, we are establishing a new high performance team beginning in fiscal year 2021 to evaluate data and reporting best practices and to identify opportunities for continuous improvement.
+We are proud of our corporate social responsibility and sustainability accomplishments, but recognize that best practices in ESG integration and reporting frameworks continue to evolve.
+While there is more work to be done, we are confident in our strategy of achieving business success through social responsibility and sustainable business practices.